 However, the presence of high ionization emission lines signifying AGN activity stands in conflict with typical classification schemes.
 NGC 3621 provides an example of an optically classified star-forming galaxy at low redshift that emits [Ne V] in the infrared (Satyapal et al. 2007).
 In the local (z ~ 0) neighborhood, several star-forming galaxies show weak nebular [O IV] emission with AGN activity ruled out by spatial resolved spectroscopy around the size of a starburst region (Lutz et al. 1998).
 Similarly, Sharzi and Brinchman (2012) found a significant number of optically classified star-forming galaxies with strong He II λ4686 emission within the Sloan Digital Sky Survey (SDSS) at z ~ 0-0.4.

-Typical models for galaxy evolution present a picture where the starburst phase occurs prior to AGN activity (Hopkins et al. 2006), which suggests a larger influence of vigorous star formation on emission line production at early times in the universe as indicated by observations (Madau & Dickinson 2014).
+Observations indicate a larger influence of vigorous star formation on emission line production at early times in the universe (Madau & Dickinson 2014.
+This leads to models which incorporate the starburst phase prior to any AGN activity (Hopkins et al. 2006).
 Indeed, local star-forming galaxies that exhibit characteristics of Lyman break galaxies (LBGs) can diverge from the common sequence of starburst galaxies along the BPT diagram (Stanway et al. 2014).
 For example, at higher redshifts of z ~ 1-3, emission line galaxies with high [O III] / Hβ ratios are frequently located in regions of the BPT diagram that are typically unoccupied by nearby galaxies, limiting our understanding regarding the level of contribution from star formation (Liu et al. 2008; Steidel et al. 2014).
 Local analogs for high-z galaxies provide crucial case studies for understanding these galaxies that have higher electron densities and ionization parameters than those in the local universe (Brinchmann et al. 2008; Bian et al. 2016).

 Modeling star-forming galaxies with spectral synthesis codes provides the key link to understanding the gas conditions and excitation mechanisms that are necessary to reproduce high ionization emission in starburst galaxies.
 A common technique for such modeling involves coupling a spectral energy distribution predicted from a population synthesis code with a photoionization code that predicts the observed spectrum.
 This technique has been used in a large number of previous studies (e.g. Abel et al. 2008; Levesque et al. 2010; Stark et al. 2014; Richardson et al. 2013).